Isaiah Okafor

-Isaiah Okafor (born 22 April 2005) is a Swiss footballer who plays as a midfielder for Zürich U21 in the Swiss Promotion League.
+Isaiah Okafor (born 22 April 2005) is a Swiss footballer who plays as a midfielder for Swiss Super League club Zürich and their reserve team Zürich U21 in the Swiss Promotion League.

 Early life

 Okafor started playing football at the age of five.

 Career

 As a youth player, Okafor joined the youth academy of German Bundesliga side Bayer Leverkusen, where he was described as a "regular member of the U19 team".

+Okafor made his senior Swiss Super League debut for Zürich on 29 October 2025 against Basel.

 Style of play

 Okafor mainly operates as a midfielder and is known for his passing ability.

 Personal life

 Okafor is the brother of Switzerland international Noah Okafor.